The Hornberger Lab

 Corey Flynn: Graduate Student

 Ph.D. student in the CMB program that joined the lab in the fall of 2023.
-Corey’s research is aimed at identifying novel signaling pathways that are essential for the mechanical load-induced growth of skeletal muscle.
+In 2024, Corey received a perfect score for an F31 proposal that is aimed at defining the role that MKK3 plays in the mechanical activation of mTORC1, protein synthesis, and skeletal muscle growth.

 Anthony Lange: Undergraduate